kilpkonn/msc-thesis/main.typ

 This is because the amount of types in wishlist can grow very large as there will be many generic types with different trait bounds.

 ==== Tail expressions
-One of the most useful places where to run the term search is tail expressions as shown in @rust-tail-expr.
+#todo("reword to emphasize that tail exprs are good fit")
-This is for the following reasons:
+One of the most useful places where to run the term search is tail expressions as shown in @rust-tail-expr. of This is for the following reasons:
 1. Tail expressions usually have the expected type known.
   The type is either explicitly written (for example function return type) or can be inferred from the context (for example all the match arms need to have the same return type).
 2. Once the user starts writing the tail expression they usually have enough terms available in the context to fill the hole.
   For example it is common to store struct fields in local variable and then combine them into struct only in the tail expression.
 The effect is the bigger in the case of using term search for autocompletion than in case of using it to fill the holes.
-This is because in case of filling holes the user has often already done some extra effort such as specifing the type of the hole.
+In case of filling holes the user has often already done some extra effort such as specifing the type of the hole.
-Ihe accurate type information is essential for the term search to provide good suggestions and non-tail expressions do not often have it availabel when typing.
+Ihe accurate type information is essential for the term search to provide good suggestions and non-tail expressions often do not have it availabel when typing.

 ==== Function arguments
 We found that another very useful place for the term search alogrithm is to find parameters for the function call.